WINTON GROUP Ltd Purchases 1,280 Shares of BlueLinx Holdings Inc. (NYSE:BXC)

-WINTON GROUP Ltd raised its stake in BlueLinx Holdings Inc. (NYSE:BXC – Free Report) by 32.9% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 5,171 shares of the construction company’s stock after acquiring an additional 1,280 shares during the quarter.
-WINTON GROUP Ltd owned approximately 0.06% of BlueLinx worth $424,000 as of its most recent filing with the Securities & Exchange Commission.
+WINTON GROUP Ltd grew its holdings in BlueLinx Holdings Inc. (NYSE:BXC – Free Report) by 32.9% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 5,171 shares of the construction company’s stock after purchasing an additional 1,280 shares during the period.
+WINTON GROUP Ltd owned approximately 0.06% of BlueLinx worth $424,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
-DekaBank Deutsche Girozentrale bought a new stake in shares of BlueLinx in the third quarter valued at approximately $47,000.
-Rhumbline Advisers increased its holdings in BlueLinx by 4.1% during the 3rd quarter.
-Rhumbline Advisers now owns 14,366 shares of the construction company’s stock worth $1,179,000 after acquiring an additional 567 shares during the period.
-Deutsche Bank AG increased its holdings in BlueLinx by 14.4% during the 3rd quarter.
-Deutsche Bank AG now owns 4,184 shares of the construction company’s stock worth $343,000 after acquiring an additional 526 shares during the period.
-Oliver Luxxe Assets LLC increased its holdings in BlueLinx by 3.1% during the 3rd quarter.
-Oliver Luxxe Assets LLC now owns 6,230 shares of the construction company’s stock worth $511,000 after acquiring an additional 186 shares during the period.
-Finally, State Board of Administration of Florida Retirement System increased its holdings in BlueLinx by 482.5% during the 3rd quarter.
-State Board of Administration of Florida Retirement System now owns 14,482 shares of the construction company’s stock worth $1,189,000 after acquiring an additional 11,996 shares during the period.
-87.01% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors also recently modified their holdings of the business.
+BlackRock Inc. raised its position in shares of BlueLinx by 1.0% in the third quarter.
+BlackRock Inc. now owns 790,691 shares of the construction company’s stock valued at $49,102,000 after purchasing an additional 7,497 shares during the period.
+Vanguard Group Inc. raised its position in shares of BlueLinx by 7.7% in the first quarter.
+Vanguard Group Inc. now owns 540,929 shares of the construction company’s stock valued at $38,883,000 after purchasing an additional 38,787 shares during the period.
+Dimensional Fund Advisors LP raised its position in shares of BlueLinx by 10.6% in the second quarter.
+Dimensional Fund Advisors LP now owns 504,019 shares of the construction company’s stock valued at $47,268,000 after purchasing an additional 48,402 shares during the period.
+JPMorgan Chase & Co. raised its position in shares of BlueLinx by 11.3% in the fourth quarter.
+JPMorgan Chase & Co. now owns 186,569 shares of the construction company’s stock valued at $13,266,000 after purchasing an additional 18,983 shares during the period.
+Finally, State Street Corp raised its position in shares of BlueLinx by 0.5% in the first quarter.
+State Street Corp now owns 184,442 shares of the construction company’s stock valued at $12,535,000 after purchasing an additional 868 shares during the period.
+Institutional investors own 87.01% of the company’s stock.

 Analyst Ratings Changes